SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/data-broker.html.md

 ### <a name="data-broker-troubleshooting"></a> Troubleshooting

-On the source tenant, Data Broker queues data that cannot be forwarded immediately to the destination tenant.
+On the source tenant, data broker queues data that cannot be forwarded immediately to the destination tenant.
 The amount of data that can be queued is limited.
-If Cumulocity cannot queue any more data, the oldest queued data is dropped.
+If Cumulocity cannot queue any further data, the oldest queued data is dropped.
 In this case, an alarm is raised in the tenant.

 **Error message**